harishkumarchandra/Traffic-Sign-Classification/README.md

 | 0.0000 | Road work |
 | 0.0000 | General caution |
 | 0.0000 | Bicycles crossing |

-#### Feature map visualization

-![End of no passing sign][endofnopassing]
-![Feature maps][featuremaps]

-In the visualization of the activations of the first convolutional layer, I have seen that different feature maps look for different edges, for example the 7th feature map is activated by diagonal edges, and the 8th feature map is activated by horizontal edges.

 #### Reference